Simon Critchley: Other Interests

 Critchley is a self-confessed fan of David Bowie, Nick Cave, Iggy Pop, Otis Redding, Al Green, Curtis Mayfield, and Julian Cope.
 Critchley is also a musician and a member of the “self-styled ‘obscure music duo’” Critchley & Simmons, alongside John Simmons.
 The duo has released several albums, most recently “Gone Forever” (2024).

-He is lifelong, religious fan of Liverpool Football Club.
+He is a lifelong, religious fan of Liverpool Football Club.

 Together with writer Tom McCarthy, Critchley is a founding member of the International Necronautical Society (INS) and serves as Head Philosopher.